-Setting up stations is a must for any classroom party.
+Setting up stations is a must for any Halloween class party.
 If you have stations, you can come up with 4-5 different activities and rotate the kids through to each.
 This way, each parent and activity only have 5-6 kids at a time.
 This helps to ease the crazy excitement the kids are feeling with Halloween and treats.
 I’ve listed several ideas for your Halloween stations including games, crafts, treats and stories to read!

 Crafts to Create: